V/Line H type carriage: Post-Covid

 In the era after Covid significant quantities of VLocity carriages were delivered; this in conjunction with the general replacement of locomotive-hauled trains across the board led to some minor set reconfigurations.
 Generally speaking, the sets previously formed were retained, with reclassifications around the time the sets entered the workshops for refurbishing into the PTV shard livery.

 The sets formed were 22, 23, 25, 26, 27, 28, 31, 32 and 33, each six carriages.
 Of these, sets 22, 26 and 28 had a single BTH and BCH car each with the middle four cars assorted BIH and BH types; the other sets had two BTH, two BCH and one or two of the BH and BIH types.
 Long-van cars BCH134 and BCH135 were used in the middle of sets SSH27 and SSH31, and the 75ft long cars formed the east end of sets SLH32 and SLH33.

 IEV102 remained in use by Metro Trains as an inspection vehicle.
 MTH101, 103, 104 and BH141 remained stored at Newport Workshops.

 On 26 July 2023 a train hauled by N Class locomotives N465 and N460 transferred H sets SSH28 and SSH27 to Shepparton for storage; these had returned to Newport by November for disposal.
 Also in late October and early November, sets SSH31 and SSH23 were transferred (separately) to Echuca for storage.

 As of November 2023, the master train plan only required one SLH set and no SSH sets.
 This set ran on weekdays from Maddingley sidings at 7:17am, picked up at Bacchus Marsh at 7:26am and arrived in Melbourne at 8:20am, then stabled.
 In the afternoon, it left Southern Cross at 5:21pm, ran to Melton, arriving 6:02pm, then was overtaken by a Wendouree service and continued as a separate service at 6:12pm for Bacchus Marsh at 6:28pm, finally running empty at 6:31pm to Maddingley at 6:37pm.
 Neither the locomotives or carriages from this roster were used on weekends.

-As of March 2024, the last ever revenue H set service was on 2 February 2024, formed of SSH25 and SLH32, hauled by N456 "City of Colac", leaving from Southern Cross Station at 19:18, and then running to Waurn Ponds Station.
+As of March 2024, the last ever revenue H set services were on 2 February 2024, using SLH32 (with SH25) and SLH32 (with SH31), hauled by N456 "City of Colac", leaving from Southern Cross Station at 19:18, and then running to Waurn Ponds Station.

 N456 hauling the final revenue H set service seen at Wyndham Vale Station.